 - Mandatory inspection of ratite (emu, ostrich, rhea)

+Food Division Regulations 40-7-1.
 These State of Georgia regulations apply to all buildings, rooms, areas or places of business as defined in 40-7-1-.02 as a “Food Sales Establishment”, wherein food is commercially processed, stored, sold or held for sale.
 A license is required by the Georgia Department of Agriculture and farmers should contact their District Office to have an inspector come out to work with you on obtaining a license.

+Meat Inspection – Meat Processing Rules of Georgia Department of Agriculture (40-10-1).
 Georgia regulations applicable to retail sale of fresh and frozen seafood, meat, poultry and other foods from mobile vehicles (applies to taking products to farmers markets.
 To begin the process of obtaining a license, read the regulations and then call your Georgia Department of Agriculture District Office to have an inspector assigned to work with you.

 The Georgia Egg Law governs the production and sale of eggs.
 The egg processing facility must be licensed by GDA unless selling restricted eggs.
 Most eggs sold at Farmers’ Markets will be considered “restricted eggs.”
 That simply means that the eggs are being sold from the producer’s own flock directly to the consumer (end-user), each sale involving less than 30 dozen eggs from a flock of less than 3,000.
-However, all eggs offered for sale must be graded by a certified grader and appropriately packaged and labeled in accordance to the GA Egg Law and GA Food Act, rules and regulations.
+However, all eggs offered for sale must be graded by a certified grader, and appropriately packaged and labeled in accordance to the GA Egg Law and GA Food Act, rules, and regulations.
 So, even though a small scale egg producer is not required to have a food sales establishment license and therefore undergo routine inspections, the small scale egg producer is required to abide by State regulations, which include obtaining an egg grader’s certificate (or candling license).
 Contact your respective District Office to request class information.

 Click here for information about the Dairy Section with the Georgia Department of Agriculture’s Consumer Protection Division.